 Want to start your own blog?
 Check out my step-by-step how to start a blog guide or enroll in my free Blogging Bootcamp email course:

-Blogging has an extremely low start-up cost: You really only need to pay for web hosting (I recommend getting it through Bluehost because it’s only $3.95 a month) and a domain name for your blog.
-(And you get your domain name FREE with Bluehost, which saves you about $15-20.)
+Blogging has an extremely low start-up cost: You really only need to pay for web hosting (I recommend getting it through Bluehost because it’s only $2.95 a month) and a domain name for your blog.
+And you will get your domain name FREE with Bluehost, which saves you about $15-20.

 For the complete guide on how to start your blog at a low cost, sign up for my free email course or check out my guide on how to start a blog here.